are the answers to some

 - Does Wagonmaster offer a warranty plan?

-such programs available through various firms or institutions if you
+are such programs available through various firms or institutions

 should provide you considerable peace of mind in this area.
 The quality